Engenharia-de-Software-Grupo-1/AchadoseLidos-Back/README.md

 ## 📂 Installation

-You'll need Docker installed in your machine to run this project in local environment.
-You can see how to do it on your OS on [Docker](https://www.docker.com/)
+You'll need Docker Desktop installed in your machine to run this project in local environment.
+You can see how to do it on your OS on [Docker Desktop](https://www.docker.com/)

 Follow these steps to install and set up the project: